-- Maintained existing planting areas, and continued to increase the ratio of Perennials vs Annuals planted on campus, in an ongoing effort to be more environmentally, and fiscally sustainable. - Worked to expand Low-Mow areas on campus. - Worked to prepare a course for a five-mile SUNYAC Cross Country championship meet, utilizing portions of existing trails and grassy fields, and crossing roads and sidewalks several times along the route. - Continued treating trees in-house and monitoring varying species for Hemlock Wooley Adelgid, Emerald Ash Borer, and various other invasive pests. - Assisted contractors with numerous projects. - Continued the training and development of staff to provide the highest quality NCAA Division III outdoor athletic venues at our multi-use stadium, baseball and softball fields, track, volleyball courts, tennis and basketball courts, rugby field and the balance of acreage where campus groups, general students and community alike, partake in activities.
+- Maintained existing planting areas, and continued to increase the ratio of Perennials vs Annuals planted on campus, in an ongoing effort to be more environmentally, and fiscally sustainable. - Reviewed and worked on expanding Low-Mow areas on campus. - Continued treating trees in-house and monitoring varying species for Hemlock Wooley Adelgid, Emerald Ash Borer, and various other invasive pests. - Assisted contractors with numerous projects. - Continued the training and development of staff to provide the highest quality NCAA Division III outdoor athletic venues at our multi-use stadium, baseball and softball fields, track, volleyball courts, tennis and basketball courts, rugby field and the balance of acreage where campus groups, general students and community alike, partake in activities.

-- Continued the use of environmentally favorable products such as winter ice melt, weed treatments and fertilizers. - Continued the use of "Holganix" for use on Athletic Fields and highly visible areas on campus, in an effort to introduce a 100% organic fertilizer and reduce the amount of chemicals used on campus turf. - Provided tools, and occasionally assisted or guided various campus groups that were performing service projects, whether an invasive weed pull on campus or assisting the elderly community residents with yard clean-up. - Maintained the miles of roads and sidewalks, and acres of parking lots through the winter months. - Provided set up for a growing number of outdoor events, picnics, gardens and community use including Alumni Weekend, Athletic Tournaments and the Senior Picnic. - Completed parking lot, crosswalk, sidewalk and roadway maintenance improvements, paving and striping throughout the entire campus. - Installed new and updated street and parking lot signs at various campus locations. - Worked to maintain a clean, sustainable, and friendly environment for all who use the campus on a daily basis. - Completed the installation of the new Press Box at University Stadium.
+- Continued the use of environmentally favorable products such as winter ice melt, weed treatments and fertilizers. - Continued the use of "Holganix" for use on Athletic Fields and highly visible areas on campus, in an effort to introduce a 100% organic fertilizer and reduce the amount of chemicals used on campus turf. - Provided tools, and occasionally assisted or guided various campus groups that were performing service projects, whether an invasive weed pull on campus or assisting the elderly community residents with yard clean-up. - Maintained the miles of roads and sidewalks, and acres of parking lots through the winter months. - Provided set up for a growing number of outdoor events, picnics, gardens and community use including Alumni Weekend, Athletic Tournaments and the Senior Picnic. - Installed new and updated street and parking lot signs at various campus locations. - Worked to maintain a clean, sustainable, and friendly environment for all who use the campus on a daily basis. - Worked to assist with financial cutbacks by performing much of the normally contracted service work in-house, such as: - Installing engraved pavers for Alumni Affairs, in the walkway at the Williams Center. - Weed spraying of many areas around campus - o Painting of parking lot lines in small lots